 - A Thunderbolt device, with the screen driven by DisplayPort over Thunderbolt, and the ethernet card on a PCI/Thunderbolt device (this might be a PCI/Thunderbolt USB controller with a USB ethernet adapter).

 There is no way to physically distinguish these cases, maybe there will be some icons, or maybe port colours to act as hints, maybe not.
-Each of these cases could be supported by the laptop’s operating system, or not.
+Each of these cases could be supported by the laptop’s operating system or your phone, or not.